 Later that same year on the 8th November 1960, Arnold Crowther and Patricia Dawson where married in a private handfasting ceremony, officiated by Gerald Gardner.
 The following day on the 9th November they married again in a civil ceremony, this attracted the attention of the media and was heavily publicized.
 The Crowthers settled in Sheffield and used the media publicity to spread the word about witchcraft, and started many new covens throughout the country.

 Crowther passed into the next world on the 1st May 1974.
 “Or did he”?
 If from his past life as “Colonel Younghusband”, he revisited as “Arnold Crowther”, has not his karma been corrected?
 One wonders if he has finally achieved Nirvana?

-In addition to his collaborated works with his wife Patricia, Crowther’s other published credits include: “Let’s Put On A Show” (1964), a book of “how-to-do” magic, illustrated by himself.
+In addition to Crowther's collaborated works with his wife Patricia, his other published credits include: “Let’s Put On A Show” (1964), a book of “how-to-do” magic, illustrated by himself.
 “Linda and the Lollipop Man” (1973), a road safety book for children, and “Hex Certificate” (Late 1970’s), a collection of cartoons he drew on witchcraft themes.
 His autobiography “Hand in Glove”, has not been published, but was serialized on BBC Radio in Bristol, Sheffield, Medway and Leeds between 1975 and 1977.

 Translation of “OM MA NI PAD ME HUNG”: